Above: INSIGHT Intro Video - An immersive three-channel video instlaltion with its spatial layout

 Installation Framework and Credits follow below.

-Above: A selected clip from INSIGHT’s Video 1, projected in the front room—depicting the outer world.
+Above: A selected clip from Video 1, projected in the front room—presenting the outer world.

-Above: Back Room (Inner World): Two animations play on opposite walls.
-A thin wall with a tapered shelf on each side partially divides the space in the middle.
+Above: Back Room (Inner World) Model: Video 1 seeped through the screen.
+Two animations, Video 2 (left) and Video 3 (right), on opposite walls.
+A thin wall with a tapered shelf on each side partially divides the space.
+View the Floor Plan for reference.

 Installation Framework